 - Act your way into a new way of thinking

-In 2015, in partnership with the Quality Improvement Division (QID), University Hospital Kerry (UHK) commenced a programme seeking to value staff voices through Staff Listening Sessions and encourage creative problem solving through a quality improvement and Front Line Ownership (FLO).
+In 2015, in partnership with the Quality Improvement Division (QID), University Hospital Kerry (UHK) commenced a programme seeking to value staff voices through Staff Listening Sessions and encourage creative problem solving through a quality improvement approach based on Front Line Ownership (FLO).
 Please see this poster as our case study (click).

-We’re now using this approach in other sites and to support the Lead Non-Consultant Hospital Doctor (NCHD) Programme.
+We’re now using this approach in other services and to support the Lead Non-Consultant Hospital Doctor (NCHD) Programme.

 - Gardam M, Gitterman L. If you don’t succeed the first 20 times, please try something different… Accreditation Canada Qmentum Quarterly 2013; 6(2):6-11.